56quarters/casm/README.md

 # Casm

-A bare bones implementation of the `cat` command written in GNU assembly.
+Some core utilities implemented in GNU assembly.

 Only supports x86-64 on GNU/Linux.